 Greetings!
 I’m Elizabeth Shah.
-I’m a writer, newish vegan and recovering type “A.” My husband, Hemant, and I live in Madison, Wisconsin with our Toy Fox Terrier, Maisy.
-(I develop recipes and write, Hemant takes photos, Maisy’s the resident taste-tester.)
+I’m a writer, vegan and recovering type “A.” My husband, Hemant, and I live in Madison, Wisconsin with our Toy Fox Terrier, Maisy.
+(I develop the recipes and write, Hemant takes the photos, and Maisy’s the resident taste-tester and kitchen supervisor.)

-Healthy Midwestern Girl is dedicated to sharing whole-food, plant-based recipes that are flavorful, healthy–and that just about anyone can enjoy.
+Healthy Midwestern Girl is a food blog dedicated to sharing whole food plant-based and healthy vegan recipes.
+This is where I use my 30+ years of cooking experience to create flavorful, healthy food that just about anyone can enjoy.

-While I fully embrace the ethical impact of veganism on animals and the planet, I originally adopted this lifestyle to feel healthier (read below).
-I truly believe food is medicine.
+While Hemant and I fully embrace the ethical impact of veganism on animals and the planet, we originally adopted this lifestyle to feel healthier (read below).
+We truly believe food is medicine.

 Most people I talk to know they should eat better, but find the idea of switching to a plant-based diet overwhelming.
 My hope is to share food that’s not too complicated, not too “weird” (you can probably get your carnivore hold-out to at least try it) and just really damn good.